RRR: Plot

-Unaware of Bheem's identity, she reveals Raju's actual, anti-colonial objectives and of his impending execution.
-Crestfallen upon realizing his own folly, Bheem vows to save him.
-With the assistance of a sympathetic Jenny, Bheem infiltrates the barracks where Raju is detained and frees him, defeating the many soldiers he aroused in the process.
-The pair retreat to a nearby forest, where they decimate more soldiers with the use of a longbow taken from a Rama shrine.
-Taking the fight to Scott, they hurl a flaming motorcycle into the barracks' magazines, setting it afire.
-The subsequent explosion kills many within Scott's company, including Catherine.
-Having finally cornered a wounded Scott, Raju has Bheem execute him with a British rifle, fulfilling their respective objectives.
-They steal a cache of Scott's weaponry and reunite with Sita and Jenny.

-To mark the completion of their missions, Raju asks Bheem to make a wish he can grant; Bheem asks Raju to provide education for him and his community.
+Months later, Bheem, who is hiding with his group and Malli in Hathras, is cornered by the colonial authorities.
+He narrowly avoids being exposed when Sita repels them by claiming there is a smallpox epidemic.
+Unaware of Bheem's identity, she reveals Ram's anti-colonial objectives and his impending execution.
+Realising his folly, Bheem vows to save him.
+With Jenny's assistance, Bheem infiltrates the barracks where Ram is detained and frees him.
+The pair retreat to a nearby forest, where they defeat soldiers with a longbow taken from a Rama shrine and a spear.
+Taking the fight to Buxton, they hurl a flaming motorcycle into the barracks' magazines, setting it afire.
+Bheem steals a cache of guns for Ram before the barracks explode, killing many soldiers and Catherine.
+Cornering a wounded Buxton, Ram has Bheem execute Buxton with a British rifle, fulfilling their respective objectives.
+Ram is reunited with Sita, and Bheem and Malli are reunited with their tribe.
+To mark the mission's successful completion, Ram asks Bheem to make a wish he can grant; Bheem asks Ram to provide education for him and his community.